 VPN can expose the company’s internal network

-The security of the company’s internal network are now extended to the employees computer at home and that computer might not alway be up to date with patches and shields like anti-virus.
+The security of the company’s internal network is now extended to the employee’s computer at home and that computer might not always be up to date with patches and shields like anti-virus.

 Guessing the password is either done manually or automatically by any of the many tools available to brute force a RDP-connection.